AKSarav/KubeNodeUsage/README.md

 No Authentication data are directly handled.

-You can think of `Kube-Node-Usage`  as a wrapper over `kubectl get nodes` command
+You can think of `Kube-Node-Usage`  as a wrapper over `kubectl get nodes` and `kubectl top nodes` command

-Kube-Node-Usage simply execute the `kubectl get nodes` command and parse the output and present it to you with a nice formatting and Usage Bar
+Kube-Node-Usage simply execute the `kubectl get nodes` and `kubectl top nodes` command and parse the output and present it to you with a nice formatting and Usage Bar with more filtering capabilities

+&nbsp;

 ### Prerequisites